Design Principles

 Streamline working within the conceptual model

-Other tools exist that to some degree facilitate working within the mental model of a stack of patches.
-However using them generally feels like more work than what you normally experience with Git itself.
-To prevent this we have chosen this design principle to make sure that working in the conceptual model would not only, not feel like overhead, but feel even more streamlined than a normal Git workflow.
+Other tools exist that, to some degree, facilitate working within the mental model of a stack of patches.
+However, using them generally feels like more work than what you normally experience with Git itself.
+To prevent this we have chosen this design principle to make sure that working in the Patch Stack Workflow would not feel like overhead, but also feel even more streamlined than a normal Git workflow.

-One of the biggest driving forces for Git Patch Stack was that we wanted a way to work within the conceptual model without having to switch whole sale to separate code hosting and peer review provider, e.g. Phabricator.
-Therefore, we applied the constraint that it must support defacto peer review tools that people are used to working with, e.g. GitHub, Bitbucket, GitLab, Email, etc. Having this requirement also makes it possible for Git Patch Stack to be used even in environments where a portion of the team is using Feature Branches.
+One of the biggest driving forces for Git Patch Stack was that we wanted a way to work within the Patch Stack Workflow without having to switch wholesale to a separate code hosting and peer review provider, e.g. Phabricator.
+Therefore, we applied the constraint that it must support de facto peer review tools that people are used to working with, e.g. GitHub, Bitbucket, GitLab, Email, etc. Having this requirement also makes it possible for Git Patch Stack to be used even in environments where a portion of the team is using Feature Branches.

 Support stepping outside of Git Patch Stack

 Another crucial design principle we follow is that we never want Git Patch Stack to lock you in such that you can only use it.
-We want you to easily be able to work inside the conceptual model but if you need for some reason to step out of that mental model and use Git itself, Git Patch Stack should make that trivial.
+We want you to easily be able to work inside the Patch Stack Workflow but if you need for some reason to step out of that mental model and use Git itself, Git Patch Stack should make that trivial.

 Facilitate the Continuous Integration Methodology